keith-turner/ecoji/README.md

 # Ecoji 🏣🔉🦐🔼

 Ecoji encodes data as 1024 [emojis][emoji], its base1024 with an emoji character set.
 As a bonus, includes code to decode emojis to original data.

+Many have asked how Ecoji compares to base64.
+The short answer is that Ecoji is more bytes, but less visible characters.
+For example sha256 is 112 bytes when encoded using Ecoji.
+For base64, sha256 is 44 bytes.
+For sha256, Ecoji has 28 visible chars and base64 44.
+With base64 each visible char encodes 6 bits of data and each visible char is one byte.
+With Ecoji each visible char encodes 10 bits of data, but each visible character is multi-byte.

 ## Installing